 About Vasa Museum

-The Vasa Museum (Vasamuseet) in Stockholm offers a detailed insight into the 17th century Vasa ship, which sank on its maiden voyage, but which was recovered and is now the only surviving ship of its era.
+The Vasa Museum (Vasamuseet) in Stockholm, Sweden, offers a fascinating and detailed insight into the 17th century Vasa ship, which sank on its maiden voyage but was recovered in the 20th century to become the only surviving ship of its era.

 The Vasa was a warship built during the reign of king Gustavus Adolphus of Sweden.
 It was part of a fleet of warships commissioned by the king in 1625 when Sweden was at war with Poland and was built by an experienced shipbuilder called Henrik Hybertsson.